DanielHVJ/Blog/Statistics/Fluctuations.md

 ## Last visit and long leads

 In a long coin-tossing the law of averages ensure that in the game each player will be on the winning side for about half of the time.

-In this experiment we choose at random and observe the number  of the last trial at which the accumulated number os head and tails were equal, denoted by _2k_ (0 < k < n).
+For this experiment we simulate random coin-tossings and observe that the number of the last trial at which the accumulated number of head and tails were equal, denoted by _2k_ (0 < k < n).

 Symmetry implies that the inequalities _k > n/2_ and _k < n/2_ are equally likely.

+Suppose we play a game of 10,000 repetitions for each player (we have 2).

 ```python
 import numpy as np